Qiksar/qiksar/README.md

 # INTRODUCTION - WELCOME TO QIKSAR

-When trying to learn any exciting new framework, like Quasar, you typically need a good example to learn from, and one which helps you to thoroughly explore all of the common concepts, such as data storage, data access and security.
-These concepts underpin most software applications, and without them there is a large missing piece of the puzzle that helps you understand the usefulness and purpose of the thing you're trying to learn.
-Which in our case is Quasar.
+In order to help you explore the Quasar framework more thoroughly, you typically need a good example to learn from, and one which helps you to explore all of the common concepts, such as data storage, data access and security.

-Qiksar is a learning environment, that will give you space to explore all of the cool Quasar capabilities and user interface components.
+Qiksar is a learning environment, that will give you space to explore many Quasar capabilities.
+A demo app enables you to understand what Qiksar does:

+* How do we build a Quasar app and add the usual services like data, authentication and internationalisation?
+* How do we have a code base that can run locally and in the cloud?
+* Most importantly, how can we rapidly prototype our apps.

+Visit the demo app in the cloud and you can see how it is available as a web app, and a PWA that can be installed on you device.

-You can use the demo app to learn how to deploy a Progressive Web App, or explore how you can create dynamic user interfaces, which are automatically built based on the types of data your are working with.
+Other concepts explored in Qiksar include howto create dynamic user interfaces, which are automatically built based on the types of data your are working with.

-Being by visiting the demo app in the cloud (see below), and then take just a few minutes to build the same app on your own computer!

-Finally, subscribe to our YouTube channel to learn about Qiksar and Quasar
+Subscribe to our YouTube channel to learn about Qiksar and Quasar

 Visit: https://www.youtube.com/channel/UCHZYiuLLj82asRqoj4tYe5A

+Qiksar is constantly evolving, and it is early days now, so these videos will evolve over time as we improve our code base, documentation and getting started process.

 ## Learn more about Quasar